 When photographing fast-paced action scenes, one of the primary advantages of shooting in JPEG mode is the ability to take continuous, uninterrupted bursts of photos using the camera’s continuous shooting option.

-The Canon EOS 6D, because to the power of its DIGIC 5+ processor, is able to off-load its 20MP files before the buffer is totally full.
-While the information is being written to the card, you have access to the menu system and may change the shooting modes at any time.
+The Canon EOS 6D, because of the power of its DIGIC 5+ processor, is able to offload its 20MP files before the buffer is totally full.
+While the information is being written on the card, you have access to the menu system and may change the shooting modes at any time.
 This is true regardless of the picture quality level you have chosen.

 We were able to measure a maximum shooting rate of 4.3 frames per second while the camera was set to continuous shooting mode, which is quite similar to the specifications provided by Canon.
 When shooting in raw-enabled modes, the 6D will keep its maximum frame rate until it surpasses the capacity of its buffer and is forced to begin offloading picture data to the SD card.

 When this occurs, the camera takes pictures at a slower but more stable frame rate, as represented by the “buffer full rates” in the table below.